amaldonado9/masker/README.md

 AND THAT’S IT\!
 I am terrible at making READMEs, so don’t expect much from me.
 Goodbye for now, and enjoy\!
-(P.S., you can download masker for local use by clicking “Code” at the top of the page and then clicking “Download ZIP”, or you can try it out now on [here](https://amaldonado9.github.io/masker))
+(P.S., you can download masker for local use by clicking “Code” at the top of the page and then clicking “Download ZIP”, or you can try it out now right [here](https://amaldonado9.github.io/masker))